Technical explanation

 Predictive MI uses the same form, replacing $\theta$ with the predictive quantity of interest.

-Here $k$ is the batch size.
+Below, $k$ is the batch size.
 The design $\mathcal{D}_{1:k}$ represents a set of $k$ candidate experiments (design points, treatments, prompts, etc.), and $y_{1:k}$ is the corresponding batch of outcomes you will observe.
 Before data collection, they are unknown, but depend on your model’s predictive distribution and $\mathcal{D}_{1:k}$.

-When you can run multiple experiments, selecting the single best experiment (repeatedly choosing $k{=}1$) can be suboptimal: you want a batch that is informative together, avoiding redundancy and covering the space of uncertainty efficiently.
+When you can run multiple experiments, selecting the single best experiment (repeatedly choosing $k{=}1$) can be suboptimal: you want a batch that is informative together, avoiding internal redundancy and covering the space of uncertainty efficiently.

 In principle, you can run this continuously: score designs in real time, collect the next batch, update the model, then re-score after every update.